Ensono/amido.github.io/docs/testing/dotnet_testing_selenium.md

 It is recommended to use Visual Studio.
 Alternatively, VSCode has some custom plugins that can be configured to make debugging your tests easier.

-For all downloads, see https://visualstudio.microsoft.com/
+For all downloads, see [Visual Studio](https://visualstudio.microsoft.com/)

 ### Suggested VSCode extensions